SysKitTeam/docs-spdockit/how-to/best-practices/personalize-best-practices-reports.md

 ---
-title: Personalize Best Practices
+title: Personalize Best Practices Reports
+slug: personalize-best-practices-reports
 ---

-# Personalize Best Practices
+# Personalize Best Practices Reports

-### Create a new Best Practices report
+### Create a new Best Practices reports

 The first option is to create a completely new Best Practices report using the Best Practices wizard.